Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 7. Once sterilized, with sterilized gloves, pack the connectors into whirl-paks.
 You can fit multiple connectors into a whirl-pak for short-term storage.

 **Filtering Space Preparation:**
-* Locate a secure area out of direct sunlight to set up IV bags.
+* Locate a secure area out of direct sunlight to set up gravity bags.
 Use carabiners to hang.
 * A water collection receptacle is required, whether this is a bucket, bin, or sink.
 * Optional but encouraged: store items that can easily tip/fall in rough seas in an anchored container, such as a tupperware or crate, to prevent falling and contamination.
 * Aliquot molecular grade EtOH into a 50mL Falcon tube - pipette from this when filling sterivex cartridges to avoid contaminating the stock EtOH bottle.